 While you’re at it, you should also get your estate planning ducks in a row.

 For starters, you’ll need a will, which outlines your wishes for how to distribute your assets when you die.
+(Related: Estate planning mistakes that can cost you)

 It’s equally important to designate powers of attorney.
 A durable power of attorney identifies the person you’d like to manage your money if you are unable to make decisions for yourself due to physical illness or cognitive impairment.
 Most often, that’s your spouse.